Rostlab/JS18_ProjectA_Group1/documentation/nlp_concept.md

 We use [Levenshtein string distance](https://raw.githubusercontent.com/NaturalNode/natural/master/lib/natural/distance/levenshtein_distance.js) here to find the nearest match which allows us to compensate some typos.
 Additionally we use a synonym lexicon which is used for every item as well (see `server/data/column_synonyms.json`).
 Afterwards the token is labeled with the class of the best match.
-As some tokens are longer than one word (e.g. `pie chart`) we use a dynamic lookahead in the classifier, so tokens can be accumulated to a bigger token.
+As some tokens are longer than one word (e.g. `pie chart`) a dynamic lookahead is used, so that tokens can be accumulated to bigger tokens.

 Class | Examples | Comment
 --- | --- | ---